zulip/zulip/docs/german.md

 * Bot - **Bot**

-Not only is "bot" a short and easily rememberable term, it is also widely used in German technology magazines, forums, etc.
+Not only is "bot" a short and easily memorable term, it is also widely used in German technology magazines, forums, etc.

 *"Bot" (Transifex, Heise, Die Zeit)*